Alfresco/acs-packaging/docs/custom-transforms-and-renditions.md

 ##### Hello World T-Engine with ACS

-This chapter will describe how to configure a development environment and run Alfresco Content Services with the new Hello World T-Engine.
+This section will describe how to configure a development environment and run Alfresco Content Services with the new Hello World T-Engine.

-> The example in this chapter uses Docker Compose for simplicity;
+> The example in this section uses Docker Compose for simplicity;
 however, it is not recommended to run ACS in Docker Compose in production.

 1. Clone the [Hello World T-Engine] project (if not done already).